devid-corsard/tradecoins/README.md

 # Tradecoins
-Fullstack project to learn react, typescript and rust.
+Web app to learn react, typescript and rust.

 It is an online crypto portfolio, where you can store info about your crypto assets.